Ecdosis/Genealogy/README.md

 ## Services

 ### Delete
-A POST to http://localhost/genealogy/delete remove an entire genealogy.
+A POST to http://localhost/genealogy/delete will remove an entire genealogy.

 There are two arguments: